 If you don’t want to allow any page to tag you in branded content and you also want the bloggers’ work to post as quickly as possible, the best option is to proactively—before your campaign begins—add the Facebook pages of your team to the Approved Pages section of your Branded Content Settings.

-5-10 days prior to the start of your campaign, iHN will email you a list of your team’s Facebook pages.
+During the set up of your campaign, iHN will provide a list of your team’s Facebook pages.
 Then you can add those pages as APPROVED PAGES to tag you in branded content.

 Again, please remember that even if you allow a particular page to tag you in branded content, you can always remove tags from individual posts.
 You maintain full control.